The dark side of LLMs: Security risks in semantic model development

-- Large language model (LLM) security risks vary significantly between the model (LLM) layer and application layer.
-Model vulnerabilities affect the AI's core behavior, while application risks emerge from how systems interact with data and users.
+• Risks differ by layer: Model-layer vulnerabilities affect the AI's core behavior, while application-layer risks come from how systems interact with data and users.

-- Not all LLM applications carry equal risk.
-Generating DAX expressions or documentation is relatively safe with proper design.
-Meanwhile, unsupervised agents or unrestricted chatbots present extreme security challenges.
+• Not all uses are equally risky: Generating DAX or documentation is relatively safe with good design, while unsupervised agents and unrestricted chatbots are extremely risky.

 This summary is produced by the author, and not by AI.